nayan32biswas/mongodb-odm/docs/tutorial/relation/foreignkey_relationship.md

 </details>

 !!! tip
-    MongoDB does not manage or validate relation between collection.
-We have to manage that data by ourself.
-We are assigning foreign key with **ODMObjectId**.
+    MongoDB does not manage or validate relationships between collections.
+We have to manage that data ourselves.
+We are assigning a foreign key with **ODMObjectId**.

 First import `ODMObjectId` from `mongodb_odm`.

-`ODMObjectId` has the complete functionality of `ObjectId` from bson package. `ODMObjectId` was directly inherited from `ObjectId` and added a validation function to work with **Pydantic**.
+`ODMObjectId` has the complete functionality of `ObjectId` from the bson package. `ODMObjectId` was directly inherited from `ObjectId` and added a validation function to work with **Pydantic**.

 ### Relationship

-From `Player` model we declare `country_id` which is `ODMObjectId` type object.
-The `country_id` field only hold `_id` from country document.
+From the `Player` model we declare `country_id` which is an `ODMObjectId` type object.
+The `country_id` field only holds the `_id` from the country document.

 Here we define a logical field `country`.
-The `country` field don't have any action in database.
+The `country` field doesn't have any action in the database.

-The `Relationship` accept multiple field one of them is `local_field` and it's required.
-The `local_field` field will define the local field that are related with.
+The `Relationship` accepts multiple fields, one of them is `local_field` and it's required.
+The `local_field` field will define the local field that is related to.

 ```Python hl_lines="9 24"
 {!./docs_src/tutorial/relation/foreignkey_relationship/tutorial000.py[ln:1-29]!}